The Degree Roadmap is a suggested plan of when to take classes to complete your specific major and option in an efficient fashion.

 The Math Lab, housed in the College of Science, is a community learning space that connects Math & Stats graduate Teaching Associates (TAs), undergraduate Learning Assistants (LAs), and students.
 This study space is designed to support students in the entry-level math and statistics courses: MATH 115, MATH 118, MATH 120, MATH 121, MATH 180, STAT 100, STAT 101, and STAT 110.
 Students are encouraged to meet with study groups, hang out and work on homework, or drop in for your TA's or LA's office hours.

-The Student Center for Academic Achievement (SCAA) provides FREE tutoring for math, writing, and statistics and other student learning services and programs.
+The Student Center for Academic Achievement (SCAA) provides FREE tutoring for math, statistics, writing, science, and other student learning services and programs.
 The SCAA's mission is to help students improve their skills and to become self aware, confident, and independent learners, as well as active members of the University community.

 The SCAA Supplemental Instruction (SI) Program provides peer-assisted, collaborate, and active study sessions that improve understanding of subject content, fosters critical thinking, and encourages life-long learning to classes that are considered “at risk” (i.e. large lecture classes).